Research and teaching in Pan-European Institute

 The Pan-European Institute provides courses in English at Turku School of Economics under the subject of International Business.
 The courses deal with transition economies in Europe.

-The courses are (links to study guide Peppi)
+From Autumn 2020 onwards the courses are (links to study guide Peppi)

 - KV22 The Russian Market Economy

 - KVS10/TMS32 The Development of the EU-Russia Economic Relations